BetterCrypto/Applied-Crypto-Hardening/presentations/org-training/agenda.md

   * Might have to change settings tomorrow
   * Most Applications only work with NIST-Curves
   * Bottom line: we leave the choice of ECC yes or no to the reader.
 You might have to adapt again.
-  * However, many server operators tend towards ECC  (speed)
+  * However, many server operators tend towards ECC for speed

 # Keylengths